auth0/docs/articles/multifactor-authentication/send-phone-message-hook-esendex.md

 ## Steps

-To configure a custom SMS provider for MFA using Twilio, you will:
+To configure a custom SMS provider for MFA using Esendex, you will:

 1. [Create a Send Phone Message Hook](#create-a-send-phone-message-hook)
 2. [Configure Hook Secrets](#configure-hook-secrets)